dinfekted/sublime-nested-snippet/readme.md

 ### Features

-Allows you to nest snippets execute snippet when you are already have snippet running.
+Allows you to nest snippets execution snippet when you are already have snippet running.